Company Logo

 Na-mi-quai-ni-mak Fund FAQ

-The National Centre for Truth and Reconciliation (NCTR) is pleased to offer the Na-mi-quai-ni-mak (I remember them) Fund.
-Within the fund are two types of grants: Commemorative Support and Community Healing.
+The National Centre for Truth and Reconciliation (NCTR) is pleased to offer the Na-mi-quai-ni-mak (I remember them) Community Healing Fund.

-You can submit an application form to the NCTR by email or mail.
+You can submit an application to the NCTR by email or mail.

 177 rue Dysart Road